klauer/epics-sumo-mirror/doc/glossary.rst

       See :term:`modulespec`.

   modulespec
-      This is a string that specifies a :term:`module` and a :term:`version`.
+      This is a string that specifies a :term:`module`, its :term:`version` and its :term:`architecture`.
+Module specifications are an important concept in sumo, see also doc:`Module Specifications <modulespecs>`.
-      The :term:`version` may be *unspecified*, *specified exactly* or *specified by relation*.
-In case of the *unspecified* :term:`version`, the *modulespec* is simply the :term:`modulename`.
-In all other cases, the :term:`modulename` is followed by a colon ":" and a :term:`versionspec`.
-A :term:`versionspec` may be followed by an :term:`arch`.
-Note that for lists of modules the special modulespec "modulename:-" is used to remove a module from a list of modules (see :doc:`sumo-build <reference-sumo-build>`).

   versionspec
       This is a string that specifies the :term:`version` of a :term:`module`.
-      It may *specify exactly*, in this case *versionspec* is simply the :term:`versionname`.
-It may also *specify by relation*.
-In this case *versionspec* has the form "+versionname" or "-versionname".
-With "+versionname" it means all :term:`versions` that are equal or newer than :term:`versionname`.
-With "-versionname" it means all :term:`versions` that are equal or older than :term:`versionname`.
+      See doc:`Module Specifications <modulespecs>` for further details.

   architecture
       This is the specification of the platform (processor + operating system) a module is built for.
 The string specifying an *architecture* is called :term:`arch`.

+  archs
+      See :term:`arch`.

   arch
       This is a string that specifies an architecture.
-Common architectures are "linux-x86" or "vxWorks-ppc603".
+Examples are "vxWorks-ppc603" or "linux-x86".
+See
+      doc:`Module Specifications <modulespecs>` on how to use this in a module specification.

   archspec
       This is a string that specifies the :term:`architecture` of a